nkohari/nate.io/content/uses.md

 ## Computer

 * [MacBook Pro M3 Max](https://www.apple.com/shop/buy-mac/macbook-pro): 128GB RAM is probably overkill, but it runs local LLMs without breaking a sweat.
 The 14" form factor is portable, and plenty powerful when docked.
 * [Dell UltraSharp U4025QW 40" 5K2K Monitor](https://www.amazon.com/gp/product/B0D1TX35MQ): I love ultrawide (21:9 or 21:10) monitors, but hate compromising on pixel density.
 This beast gives you both, plus a 120Hz refresh rate.
+It's also connected to my PC (with a GTX 4090, since that's a lot of pixels to push), and it performs extremely well for both productivity and gaming.
-* [GMMK TKL Keyboard](https://www.gloriousgaming.com/): Tenkeyless is my favorite keyboard form factor.
+* [Keychron Q3 Max](https://www.amazon.com/dp/B0CS2ZN3CG): The Q3 is built like a tank, and tenkeyless is my favorite keyboard form factor.
 * [Drop+biip extended 2048 keycaps](https://drop.com/buy/drop-biip-mt3-extended-custom-keycap-set): A little bit of vintage Mac vibes on a modern package, and I love the taller MT3 profile.

 ## Desk